scottherlihy/websites/personal-website/README.md

 This is a personal website where I am having fun learning about how to build web apps.
 I don't have a lot of front-end experience, but I've challenged myself to work on this website every day for the next year and see where I end up.
 Hopefully I learn a lot and build some cool things in the process.
 Follow along and let me know if you have any ideas on what I should build!

+Note: currently the hosting site is not properly reading environment variables.
+This means that the current changes are not being deployed to the production environment.
+I will continue to update this repository and hopefully resolve the other issue shortly.